 For these courses, applicants are not routinely interviewed.
-In the majority of cases, admissions decisions will be made on the basis of the application information alone.
+In most cases, admissions decisions will be made based on the application information alone.

 In exceptional circumstances where an interview is deemed necessary, it will be conducted by at least two people, at least one of whom has been trained in fair and effective recruitment techniques and undertaken in accordance with the University's policy on equal opportunities.